 The Emotion Behavior Wheel is not meant to be prescriptive, claiming “people who act this way always feel this.”
 Instead, it’s a jumping-off point for conversations.
 Disagreements and corrections often build awareness.

 People Aren’t Predictable

-You may notice a lot of “or’s” in the behaviors listed- yelling or storming out when angry, giving up or acting out when we feel powerless.
+You may notice many “or’s” in the behaviors listed – yelling or storming out when angry, giving up or acting out when we feel powerless.
 Sometimes individual reactions to the same emotions include seemingly opposite behaviors.

 Translating Inner Experience Outward

-The Emotion Behavior Wheel is my attempt to create a social-emotional learning (SEL) resource that helps to grow our awareness about how inner experience and outer action are linked, in order to provide a resource for helping counselors, teachers, social workers, and others to help students and clients understand for themselves and others that people often act certain ways not because they want to act that way but because they’re overwhelmed by particular emotions.
+The Emotion Behavior Wheel is my attempt to create a social-emotional learning (SEL) resource that helps to grow our awareness about how inner experience and outer action are linked.
+The hope is to provide a resource for helping counselors, teachers, social workers, and others to help students and clients understand for themselves and others that people often act certain ways not because they want to act that way but because they’re overwhelmed by particular emotions.

 Using the Emotion Behavior Wheel

 The Emotion Behavior Wheel can be used from the inside out or the outside in.
 Working outside in, users can start by locating a certain behavior – like loud words or feeling fidgety – and moving inward to get an indication of what emotion might be prompting that behavior.